-- c) details of the basis for the first person reasonably suspecting, that the student has been sexually abused by another person; - d) details of the abuse or suspected abuse; - e) any of the following information of which the first person is aware: - i. the student's age; - ii. the identity of the person who has abused, or is suspected to have abused, the student; - iii. the identity of anyone else who may have information about the abuse or suspected abuse.
+- b) the student's name and sex; - c) details of the basis for the first person becoming aware, or reasonably suspecting, that the student has been sexually abused by another person; - d) details of the abuse or suspected abuse; - e) any of the following information of which the first person is aware: - i. the student's age; - ii. the identity of the person who has abused, or is suspected to have abused, the student; - iii. the identity of anyone else who may have information about the abuse or suspected abuse.

-Reporting Likely Sexual Abuse
+Reporting Likely Sexual Abuse 8